 - Shoreham Harbour Regeneration 3.1.10 Partnership was awarded funding under the second wave of the government's Eco-Towns programme in 2009 and a Capacity and Viability Study (2010) was commissioned to explore its potential to meet the programme criteria.
 A Shoreham Harbour and Adur District Energy Strategy (2009) and Brighton & Hove Renewable and Sustainable Energy Study (2012) have also been carried out which both highlighted the potential of the harbour to significantly contribute towards meeting the renewable energy needs of the sub-region. - 3.1.11 Shoreham Port has European 'Eco Port' status and as a community trust Port is motivated to maximise its potential as a hub for renewable energy generation and waste heat distribution. - 3.1.12 Building-related energy consumption is a significant contributor to greenhouse gas emissions.
-The hierarchy of demand reduction, efficient energy supply and renewable energy provision represents the most cost-effective means of reducing energy consumption and greenhouse gas emissions for new developments. - 3.1.13 Passive design makes the best use of site orientation, building form, layout, landscaping and materials to maximise natural light and heat, whilst avoiding overheating by providing passive cooling and ventilation.
+The hierarchy of demand reduction, efficient energy supply and renewable energy provision represents the most cost-effective means of reducing energy consumption and greenhouse gas emissions for new developments.

+Passive design makes the best use of site orientation, building form, layout, landscaping and materials to maximise natural light and heat, whilst avoiding overheating by providing passive cooling and ventilation.

-- 3.1.14 Low and zero-carbon technologies include, but are not limited to the following:
+Low and zero-carbon technologies include, but are not limited to the following:

-- Solar hot water
+- Solar-thermal water heating

 - Air, ground or water source heat pumps

-- Biomass or biodiesel boiler, including woodchip, wood pellet or biodiesel

-- Biodiesel Combined Heat and Power (CHP)

-- Biomass CHP

 - Efficient gas boiler

-- Gas/Gas Micro CHP
+- Gas combined heat and power (CHP)

-- Solar photovoltaic panels
+- Solar photovoltaic (PV) panels

 - Wind turbines